amd/quark-documentation/docs/autoapi/quark/torch/export/api/index.rst

    :param config: Configuration object containing settings for exporting.
    :type config: ExporterConfig
-   :param export_dir: The target export diretory.
+   :param export_dir: The target export directory.
 This could be a string or a pathlib.Path(string) object.
    :type export_dir: Union[Path, str]

-   .. py:method:: export_model_info(model: torch.nn.Module, model_type: str, model_dtype: torch.dtype = torch.float16, export_type: str = 'vllm-adopt') -> None
+   .. py:method:: export_model_info(model: torch.nn.Module, model_type: str = '', model_dtype: torch.dtype = torch.float16, quant_config: Optional[quark.torch.quantization.config.config.Config] = None, export_type: Optional[str] = None) -> None

       This function aims to export json and safetensors files of the quantized Pytorch model.
-      The model's network architecture is stored in the json file, and parameters including weight, bias, scale, and zero_point are stored in the safetensors file.
+      The model's network architecture or configuration is stored in the json file, and parameters including weight, bias, scale, and zero_point are stored in the safetensors file.
       :param model: The quantized model to be exported.
       :type model: torch.nn.Module
       :param model_type: The type of the model, e.g. gpt2, gptj, llama or gptnext.
       :type model_type: str
       :param model_dtype: The weight data type of the quantized model.
 Default is torch.float16.
       :type model_dtype: torch.dtype
+      :param quant_config: Configuration object containing settings for quantization.
+Default is None.
+      :type quant_config: Optional[Config]
       :param export_type: The specific format in which the JSON and safetensors files are stored.
-                          The choices include 'vllm-adopt' and 'native'.
-Default is vllm-adopt.
+Default is None.
+                          The file list of the default exporting format is the same as the original HuggingFace file list.
+On the basis of these files, add quantization information into them.
                           If set to 'vllm-adopt', the exported files are customized for the VLLM compiler.
-                          The 'native' configuration is currently for internal testing use.
+This option is going to be deprecated soon.
-      :type export_type: str
+      :type export_type: Optional[str]

       :returns: None